savranciati/sgl/README.md

 # *sgl*: symmetric graphical lasso
-R code repository for *sgl* scripts implementing the algorithm discussed in:
+R code repository for scripts implementing the algorithm discussed in:

 > [1] Ranciati, S., Roverato, A. and Luati, A. (2020). *Fused graphical lasso for brain networks with symmetries.*